NodeHaven/nodejs-mobile-react-native/README.md

-Forker to support Neon-Cross mobile cross-compilation of Rust-Node bindings
+Forked to support Neon-Cross mobile cross-compilation of Rust-Node bindings

 --- Below same as original project ---